 \section{Acknowledgements}

-B. M. is grateful to Prof. G. Werth, Dr. T. Ostermeyr (LBNL), Prof. C. Stan (Polytechnic Univ.
-Bucharest) and Prof. K. Libbrecht (Caltech), for valuable comments and suggestions on the manuscript, as well as for their kindness.
+B. M. is grateful to Prof. G{\"u}nther Werth, Dr. Tobias Ostermeyr (LBNL) and Prof. Kenneth Libbrecht (Caltech), for their courtesy and valuable comments on the manuscript.
 B. M. gratefully acknowledges support from the Romanian Space Agency (ROSA) - Contract Nr.
-136/2017 \textit{Quadrupole Ion Trap Mass Spectrometry} (QITMS), and Contract No. 3N/2018 (Project PN 18 13 01 03, Romanian National Authority for Scientific Research and Innovation).
-Part of the activities and work reported in Section \ref{Sec10} was supported through the European Space Agency (ESA) - Contract.
-No. 4000121912/17/NL/CBi - {\em Laser Plasma Accelerators as tools for Radiation Hardness Assessment (RHA).
-Studies and Tests in support of ESA space missions} and ROSA Contract Nr.
-53/2013 LEOPARD.
-B. M. also acknowledges support along the many years from his colleagues at INFLPR, and especially M. Ganciu, O. Stoican, {\c S}t.
-R{\u a}dan, and Prof. V. Gheorghe who introduced me to ion traps and the wonderful physics associated with them.
+136/2017 \textit{Quadrupole Ion Trap Mass Spectrometry} (QITMS) and Contract No. 16N/2019 Romanian Ministry of Research and Innovation (Romanian National Core Program LAPLAS VI).
+Part of the activities and work reported in Section \ref{Sec10} were supported through the European Space Agency (ESA) - Contract.
+No. 4000121912/17/NL/CBi.
+B. M. also acknowledges support along the many years from several colleagues at INFLPR, and especially O. Stoican, {\c S}t.
+R{\u a}dan, and Prof. V. Gheorghe who introduced me to the universe of ion traps and the wonderful physics associated with them.

 V. F., R. S., and L. S. acknowledge stimulating discussions with Professors V. E. Fortov and O. F. Petrov.
-The work has been carried out under financial support of the Russian Foundation for Basic Research (RFBR) via grant 18-08-00350.
+Work has been carried out under financial support of the Russian Foundation for Basic Research (RFBR) via grant 18-08-00350.